bitquery/streaming-data-platform-docs/docs/ide/authorisation.md

 **Short-term Access Tokens**

 If you want to use short-term access tokens, you will need to generate them programmatically in your app and handle the expiration time yourself.
+Read more on access tokens and refresh tokens [here](https://oauth.net/2/access-tokens/)

 Here is an example of how to generate a short-term access token using the Python SDK: